F-O-T/contentagen-sdk/README.md

 - `sdk.streamAssistantResponse(params)`
   - params (validated by `StreamAssistantResponseInputSchema`):
     - `message`: string — required
+		- `agentId`: string — required
-    - `language`: `"en" | "pt"` — optional, defaults to `"en"`
+		- `language`: string — optional, defaults to `"en"`
-  - Returns: `Promise<StreamAssistantResponseOutputSchema>` — standard promise returning validated response data
+	- Returns: `AsyncGenerator<string>` — yields streaming chunks from the assistant
-  - Note: Uses the `_query` method for consistency with other SDK methods
+	- Note: Iterate with `for await ... of` to consume the response stream

 ### PostHog Analytics Helper